 - How to create and maintain a MOOC for trainers?

-The colleagues from the partner organisations take into account that ‘changing the change’ education should follow a multi-level approach.
-In this project, this includes a) activities to foster a general understanding of what climate change means and the profound transformation of our societies it will bring, thus coping with complexity, enhancing critical thinking, strengthening European cooperation and peaceful conflict solving.
+The colleagues from the partner organisations took into account that ‘changing the change’ education would better follow a multi-level approach.
+This includes a) activities and reflections to foster a general understanding of what climate change means and the profound transformation of our societies it will bring, thus coping with complexity, enhancing critical thinking, strengthening European cooperation and peaceful conflict solving.
 It also includes b) exploring fields of activities to counteract climate change regarding one’s own behaviour and projects which might be put in practice locally by its citizens.
-The project therefore intends also to contribute to the Europe 2020 goal of reducing social exclusion.